Firangi0799/Flask-Weather/README.md

    python app.py
    ```

-2. Open your web browser and go to `https://weather-app-1-3acz.onrender.com` to access the application.
+2. Open your web browser and go to `[Weather-App](https://weather-app-1-3acz.onrender.com/)` to access the application.

 3. Enter the name of a city in the input field and click the "Get Weather" button.

 4. The application will display the current weather condition, description, temperature, humidity, pressure, wind speed, and the current local time of the entered city.

+## Deployment

+The application is deployed on [Render](https://render.com).
+You can access the live version of the application at [https://your-app-name.onrender.com]([https://your-app-name.onrender.com](https://weather-app-1-3acz.onrender.com/)).

 ## Contributing